vsinagl/codetracker.nvim/README.md

 This plugin automatically captures your Neovim usage, allowing you to focus on coding while it gathers valuable data.
 With a local SQLite database, you can perform custom queries to extract the insights that matter most to you.

-- NOTE: Plugin is primarly designed to collect data into database.
-Data retrieval and analysis i let to user, because each user can be interested in different data insights
+- NOTE: The plugin is primarily designed to collect and store data into a database.
+I left data retrieval and analysis to the user because each user may be interested in different data insights.
-- HOWEVER: I'm planning to add commands that will provide some basic and quick analysis inside nvim!
+- HOWEVER: I'm planning to add commands that will provide some basic and quick analysis inside Neovim!

 # Installation